WebKingdom/RT_Scheduling/README.md

 # RT_Scheduling
-An app for visualizing real time scheduling algorithms.
+An app for visualizing real-time scheduling algorithms.

 # Setup
 Use the commands below to set up the Real-Time Scheduling Algorithm Visualizer (RT-SAV) app.